j4w8n/pijoy/README.md

   if (error) {
-    /* Assumes `error` has a `name` property that matches the `title` of a custom error above. e.g. LackOfCredit */ /* If passing in additional details (optional), you'll want to destucture the property that would be used for the value of `instance`, if it exists. */ const { name, audit_log_path, ...rest } = error
+    /* Assumes `error` has a `name` property that matches the `title` of a custom error above. e.g. LackOfCredit */ /* If passing in additional details (optional), you'll want to destucture the property that would be used for the value of the `instance` member, if it exists and is not already named "instance". */ const { name, audit_log_path, ...rest } = error

     const instance = Problem.create(name, {